NethermindEth/starknet-staking-v2/README.md

 ## Example with Juno

-Once you have your own Juno node set either built from source or through docker.
-[See how](https://github.com/NethermindEth/juno?tab=readme-ov-file#run-with-docker).
+Once you have your own [Juno](https://github.com/NethermindEth/juno) node set either built from source or through docker.

 Run it and be sure to specify both `http` and `ws` flags set.
 These prepare your node to receive both *http* and *websocket* requests, required by the validator for full communication with the node.
 One example using a Juno binary built from source: